• News

 Dr. Kashef Ijaz

-Dr. Kashef Ijaz is a physician, medical epidemiologist, and the vice president for health programs at The Carter Center.
-He leads initiatives to control, prevent, eliminate, or eradicate six tropical diseases in 18 nations, as well as efforts to improve mental health care in the United States and abroad.
+Dr. Kashef Ijaz is a medical epidemiologist and the vice president for health programs at The Carter Center.
+He leads initiatives working to control, eliminate, or eradicate six tropical diseases in 18 nations, and efforts to improve mental health care and caregiving worldwide.

 Search for articles